samuel-skean/mark_and_sweep_garbage_collector_in_c/README.md

-# Garbage Collector in C
+# Conservative Mark-and-Sweep Garbage Collector in C

 This is a garbage collector in C that I wrote as part of a systems programming course.
 I am not listing the precise course number, my university, or the name of the professor to avoid aiding plaigiarism, though I'm sure many similar projects exist online.